1 month free with code FIRSTLOOK

 min read

-Do you struggle with modeling or helping your kids have a healthy balance with technology use?
 A study published in June 2018 by researchers at the University of Texas asked subjects to take a series of tests that required full cognitive attention.
 The researchers found that people who had their smartphones nearby — even though they were on silent — performed significantly worse than those whose phones were in another room.
 In other words, if your phone is nearby, you can never really stop thinking about it.

 This touches on the deep-rooted challenge every parent faces: how to lovingly express concern over something that seems so "normal" for most kids and adults.
 For most of us, this may be an ongoing battle in which some days are better than others.
 We need to keep our boundaries firm and help both kids and adults to have a healthy balance with technology.